(32) Draping an image over topography¶

 In some cases, it is nice to “drape” an arbitrary image over a topographic map.
 We have already seen how to use image to plot an image anywhere in out plot.
 But here are aim is different, we want to manipulate an image to shade it and plot it in 3-D over topography.
 This example was originally created by Stephan Eickschen for a flyer emphasizing the historical economical and cultural bond between Brussels, Maastricht and Bonn.
 Obviously, the flag of the European Union came to mind as a good “background”.

 To avoid adding large files to this example, some steps have been already done.
 First we get the EU flag directly from the web and convert it to a grid with values ranging from 0 to 255, where the higher values will become yellow and the lower values blue.
-This use of grdconvert requires GDAL support. grdedit then adds the right grid dimension.
+Then, grdedit adds the right grid dimension.

 The second step is to reformat the GTOPO30 DEM file to a netCDF grid as well and then subsample it at the same pixels as the EU flag.
 We then illuminate the topography grid so we can use it later to emphasize the topography.
 The colors that we will use are those of the proper flag.
 Lower values will become blue and the upper values yellow.